#Selenium: A Brief History

 Selenium contributes to:

 Whilst severe deficiency is rare, it has been acknowledged for some time that people in certain countries have actually had Selenium deficient diets for many years.
-In the UK, the current average daily intake is only 30-40ug/day compared to the recommended 55ug/day, and even higher if you are a teenage girl or if you are currently breastfeeding.
+In the UK, the current average daily intake is only 30-40ug/day compared to the recommended intake of 55ug/day, or even higher if you are a teenage girl or breastfeeding your baby.